debu18042022/Dev-Tinder-Backend-Microservices/src/homework.md

 - validate data in signup API
 - install bcrypt package
 - create passwordHash using bcrypt.hash and the user with encrypted password
+- create Login Api
+- compare passwords and throw error "invalid credentials" if email or password is invalid.